 Must-See Sights When Touring Ireland and Northern Ireland

-There are so many fantastic things to see in both Ireland and Northern Ireland, they’re well worth a visit.
+There are so many fantastic things to see in both Ireland and Northern Ireland that they’re well worth a visit.
 In fact, there are so many visit-worthy sights that you should spend a few weeks just touring around the island.
-Flights to Dublin and other major Irish airports are so cheap these days and you can find even cheaper fares by using a comparison site like Momondo.com that there’s really no excuse not to pack your bags right now!
+Flights to Dublin and other major Irish airports are incredibly affordable these days.
+You can find even cheaper fares by using a comparison site like Momondo.com, so there’s really no excuse not to pack your bags right now!

 Historical Sights: